oliv6362/ReactRTKPractice/README.md

 # What is this project about?
-A Mandatory assignment for Webprogramming - WebApps with React.

 The project uses React, React Redux, and Redux toolkit & Query.

 It's a single-page application that uses TheMovieDb API.
 Here you can see popular, highest-rated, upcoming & favorited movies, or search for movies.
 There is also TV-Series!
 You can view Trailers from movies or TV-Series, and favorite Movies.